 I look up more words in a dictionary now than ever before because it is so easy on my tablet.
 No more interrupting my fragile chain of thought by walking to another room, pulling a heavy print dictionary from a bookshelf, and paging through it.
 (I never properly learned the alphabet and often have to sing the whole sequence in my mind.)
-Sometimes, I even forget what I am looking up.
+Sometimes, by then, I forgot what I was looking up.

 Now I always have my tablet handy whenever I read.
 All I have to do is open it up, tap, tap, and I have the definition at hand while still remembering what I was reading.
-Another tap and I can hear it pronounced by a real person.
+Another tap and I can hear it pronounced.

 The problem is that the brief tablet definition is accompanied by several synonyms.
 Why use one rather than another?
 The difference can be very important, for example, in the many words we use for our genitalia.
 Some are appropriate for a medical textbook, some are mockingly disrespectful, and some will set the paper on fire.
 You had better know which one to use.